 Benefits of WeatherPort Mobile Field Stations

 In many cases, building a traditional field station to study an area results in additional harm to the environment during construction.

 WeatherPort manufacture portable building solutions to meet the needs of your small or large projects without the hassle of construction.

 What if your field station needs facilities for living accommodations, a laboratory, and storage for equipment and samples; but conventional construction calling for wood, brick and mortar, or steel isn’t feasible for your operation?
 WeatherPort’s field stations offer high-end facilities without using heavy, unsustainable construction materials that can sustain any weather or climate without impacting the area they’re stationed in.

 Our engineered fabric structures provide a green building solution.
 Research teams can quickly establish a remote camp complete with living, research, and storage space along with other unique advantages that align with the mission of naturalists, scientists, and ecologists.

 Traditional field stations made of wood or concrete are much more expensive than mobile fabric structures.
 They require site preparation, construction, labor, facility maintenance, and repair.
 WeatherPort field stations are a logical alternative to combat these high costs.
 More money can be spent on the research rather than stressful setups.

 And while some conventional field stations can be ecologically friendly, the price tag is always large.
 Consider the Shao-ming Sun Field Station; their design team constructed it with sustainable materials and it can run heating, electricity, and lighting with solar power — but it costs over three million dollars.

 Field stations such as Shao-Ming Sun don’t represent economical solutions for most research operation budgets, especially for temporary field stations in remote locations.

-WeatherPort mobile field stations lack the hefty price tag of typical construction, can be transported to different locations on the fly, and have features such as insulation layers and windows or skylights to save on energy usage for lower overall running costs.
+WeatherPort mobile field stations lack the hefty price tag of typical construction, can be transported to different locations on the fly, and have cost-saving features such as insulation layers and windows or skylights to save on energy usage.